Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_election_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_election_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_election_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_election_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_election_timer_ - Default: 40 - The number of seconds each round of voting lasts.\
 _randomat_election_winner_credits_ - Default: 2 - The number of credits given as a reward, if appropriate.\
 _randomat_election_vamp_turn_innocents_ - Default: 0 - Whether Vampires turn innocents.
 Otherwise, turns traitors.\